Avoiding these errors is the easiest way to improve your book

 12. Weak chapters.

 Even entertaining or beautifully written chapters must move the story forward.
 Jack’s a funny main character, but he can’t enjoy a pub sesh with japester pal Bob while he should be saving the world.
-Pinpoint your weakest chapter.
-Ditch it.
-What about your next weakest?
+Pinpoint your weakest chapter and ditch it, reworking essential plot points.
+What’s your next weakest chapter?

 14. Lack of realism.